What We Do

 Consider Us the Made-to-Order,

-In 1994, we opened our House with 10 guest rooms.
-In 2000, we doubled our capacity to 20.
-In 2019, we doubled down on doubling up and have expanded to 40 guest rooms.
-But that was just part of the plan.
-We’ve got extras and add-ons and unexpected upgrades galore.
-RMHC in Omaha’s facilities are unlike any other House in the world.
-A designation we honestly hope doesn’t last very long.
+In 1994, we opened our House with nine guest rooms.
+In 2000, we doubled (and then some) our capacity to 20.
+In 2019, we doubled down on doubling up and expanded to 40 guest rooms.
+In 2020, we hosted just under 200 families from 26 states.

 Help Us Keep the Love Local